Ann Marie DeAngelo: Choreography

-DeAngelo has choreographed nearly 75 ballets and other works in dance.
+DeAngelo has choreographed over 60 ballets, including for opera and other dance venues.
 She created her first work in 1980, called La Grande Faux Pas.
-In 1984 she received a Jerome Robbins Foundation grant to create a piece for the Joffrey II called In Kazmidity with music by Léo Delibes (later staged for Ballet Trockadero in 1990).
+In 1984, she received a Jerome Robbins Foundation grant to create a piece for the Joffrey II called In Kazmidity with music by Léo Delibes (later staged for Ballet Trockadero in 1990).
 She soon began to explore her choreographic aesthetic of mixing dance styles and blending forms.
 She choreographed Autumn Baachanal for the film Pavlova: A Tribute to the Legendary Ballerina, performing with Ron Reagan Jr.

-In 1990 DeAngelo created Out of Silence with music by Yanni for the National Ballet of Cuba; and also a pas de trois called Lilith featuring Lorena Feijoo.
+In 1990, DeAngelo created Out of Silence with music by Yanni for the National Ballet of Cuba; and also a pas de trois called Lilith featuring Lorena Feijoo.
 Both these works later were integrated into a piece for Ballet de Monterrey called Paradiso (1991).
-Hip-hop pioneer Steffan "Mr. Wiggles" Clemente was featured in that work in a leading role, the first time a street dancer had been integrated into a traditional ballet (hip-hop classes did not exist at that time).
+Hip-hop pioneer Steffan "Mr. Wiggles" Clemente was featured in that work in a leading role, the first time a street dancer had been integrated into a traditional ballet.

 DeAngelo created several works for Ballet de Monterrey, including Mademoiselle de M, a 35-minute work based on Theophile's Mademoiselle de Maupin with music by Franz Liszt and Enigma; Le Papillon, to music of Jacques Offenbach; and a re-staging of The Nutcracker.

 In 2003, DeAngelo collaborated with composer Conni Ellisor to bring the Bell Witch legend to life in The Bell Witch for Nashville Ballet, with an original score by Ellisor and 3-D scenic design by Gerald Marks.
 For this she was nominated for a Benois de la Danse Award and a segment of the ballet was performed at the Bolshoi Theatre, Moscow.

 DeAngelo was a choreographer for the first National Choreographers Initiative, and for Dance Break, 2006.
-In 2007 DeAngelo began a work-in-development called In the Mix!
+In 2007, DeAngelo began a work-in-development called In the Mix!
 The piece included ballet dancers, hip hop and tap dance artists, Cirque du Soleil veterans, gymnastics, and cheerleading in a cross-genre exploration of movement in many forms.
-This work was performed and evolved into America Dances, her 2012 production in development under her non-profit DeAngelo Productions.
-The evening is a variety show of dance, an amalgamation of all forms of American dance and dancers.
+This show was later in development as America Dances, a variety show of dance, eventually produced as part of Capezio's 130th anniversary celebration.

-In 2010 DeAngelo choreographed The Promise, a new musical created for the Shanghai Expo 2010.
+In 2010, DeAngelo choreographed The Promise, a new musical created for the Shanghai Expo 2010.
 DeAngelo returned to Beijing, China in 2017 choreographing for another new musical based on Kublai Khan called Xanadu.
 Later the title was changed to Dream Dances when it as recreated in Lanqi a province of Xilinhot in Inner Mongolia.

 DeAngelo's choreography was seen at City Center in New York, and the Bolshoi Theater in Moscow (May 2013).

 DeAngelo has presented choreography from 2002 to 2015 as part of her multigenre dance-extravaganza productions that she also produced and directed at City Center in New York City, and in 2018 The Cobbler & the Ballerina at the Smith Center for the Performing Arts in Las Vegas, Nevada.